sandialabs/sibl/geo/doc/cinolib/gena.md

-# gena
+# Gena

-We will use `gena` as a short name for *Generalized Adaptive Refinement for Grid-based Hexahedral Meshing*, the title of the repository reviewed here.
+We will use `Gena` as a short name for *Generalized Adaptive Refinement for Grid-based Hexahedral Meshing*, the title of the repository reviewed here.

 ## Overview